Matthews scores 2 for Maple Leafs in 4-3 OT win over Sabres

-BUFFALO, N.Y.
-(AP) - Auston Matthews scored his second goal with three seconds on the clock in overtime, and the Toronto Maple Leafs matched their best start in 84 years with a 4-3 win over the Buffalo Sabres on Tuesday night.

-The Maple Leafs won their fifth straight game and improved to 20-8.
+Rather than go to the bench with Kasperi Kapanen flying up the left wing, Matthews drove down the middle, received his teammate's pass and snapped a shot over Buffalo Sabres goalie Linus Ullmark's left shoulder to seal Toronto's 4-3 win with three seconds on the clock in overtime Tuesday night.

+"Lucky to get it off with a little bit of time remaining," said Matthews, who scored twice and added an assist to give him five goals and seven points in three games since returning to the lineup.
+"I'm starting to feel more and more like myself."

+That's bad news for the rest of the NHL, and good news for the Maple Leafs (20-8), who have won five straight and matched their best start to a season in 84 years.
 The only other time in took them just 28 games to reach 20 wins was when they opened the 1934-35 season at 20-6-2.

-Kasperi Kapanen set up the decisive goal by skating up the left wing and drawing two defenders before dropping a pass to a trailing Matthews.
-Driving to the net, he got around Sabres forward Evan Rodrigues and snapped a shot over goalie Linus Ullmark's left shoulder.
+"It can only help when you add a player like Auston back in the lineup," Patrick Marleau said.
+"He's definitely a game-changer."

 Ullmark stopped 26 shots.

-Eichel scored twice in a little more than 10 minutes during the third period to put Buffalo ahead 3-2.
-The Sabres captain tied the game by one-timing Ristolainen's pass from the right point 2:39 into the period.

-Eichel scored the go-ahead goal after Toronto's Nazem Kadri coughed up the puck inside the Maple Leafs blue line.
-Reinhart got his skate in front of Kadri's weak pass and fed Eichel, who drove into the slot and snapped a shot inside the right post with 7:03 left.
+He was referring to Buffalo getting three days off following a stretch of playing four games in six nights, including a 2-1 loss at Nashville on Monday.

+The Sabres showed plenty of jump in outshooting the Maple Leafs 11-3 midway through the first period.
+And they showed resolve in the third period, when Eichel scored twice in a 10-minute span to put the Sabres up 3-2 with 7:03 remaining.

-Marleau scored 1:50 later when Morgan Rielly's shot from the left point went wide.
+Buffalo was unable to hold the lead, though, as Marleau tied it 1:50 later when Morgan Rielly's shot from the left point went wide.
 The puck caromed to Marleau, who came out from behind the net and stuffed it inside the right post.

-Matthews opened the scoring 8:33 into the second period on a fluke play.
-Ron Hainsey's shot from the right circle struck Buffalo forward Conor Sheary's leg and bounced high into the air.
-Matthews was already heading behind the net and jumped up over defenseman Nathan Beaulieu's head, gloved the puck to his stick and wrapped it in inside the left post.

-After Reinhart tied the game 5 1/2 minutes later by tipping in Beaulieu's shot from the point, the Maple Leafs regained the lead on an odd-man rush with 10 seconds left in the period.
+"Obviously, they get the extra point and it's frustrating, but give us credit," Eichel said, noting the Maple Leafs were off since a 5-3 win at Minnesota on Saturday.
+"They're sitting here waiting for us.
+It's not easy.
+And I thought we brought a lot of compete and effort."

+After winning seven one-goal games during their 10-game streak, the Sabres have dropped four straight by one goal.

 UP NEXT